Salud

 What is VO2 Max?

-VO2 max is the maximum amount of oxygen your body can utilize during intense exercise, measured in milliliters of oxygen per kilogram of body weight per minute (ml/kg/min).
-Higher values indicate better aerobic fitness and cardiovascular health.
-The Cooper 12-minute run test estimates this value by measuring distance covered in exactly 12 minutes.
+VO2 max is the maximum volume of oxygen your body can consume during intense exercise, measured in milliliters of oxygen per kilogram of body weight per minute (ml/kg/min).
+It is the single best indicator of cardiorespiratory endurance.
+The Cooper 12-minute run test estimates VO2 max from the distance covered in exactly 12 minutes — no lab equipment needed.

 VO2max (ml/kg/min) = (distance_meters − 504.9) / 44.73